project-starch/caplifive-buildroot/README.md

 Log in using `root`.

+Both the kernel module and the test program are located at `/`.
 To install or uninstall the kernel module,

     modprobe capstone       # install
     modprobe -r capstone    # uninstall

+After the kernel module is installed, you can run the test program

+    /capstone-test